Spring in China: 18 Prettiest Locations You Absolutely Can’t Miss in 2025

 🌸 Best Spring Time To Visit: March and April to enjoy the gardens in full bloom

-Nanjing is often considered one of the country’s cleanest and most beautiful cities.
-If you’re already visiting Shanghai or Suzhou, it would be a shame to miss the floral decorations at the Nanjing International Plum Blossom Festival.
+Spring in Nanjing is adorable, and if you’re already in the area, it would be a shame not to stop.
+During this time, besides strolling around the peaceful city, you can’t miss the floral decorations at the Nanjing International Plum Blossom Festival.

 From the end of February to mid-March, you can head to the hill near the Ming Xiaoling Tomb to enjoy the mountain covered in flowers.